getramki/AngularBedrock/README.md

 ___
 ### Prerequisites
 AWS Account and IAM user with necessary permissions for creating Lambda, aws cli, SAM cli, configure IAM user with necessary programmatic permissions.
 In you AWS Account you need to apply and get access to the foundation model 'Jurassic-2 Ultra' in Amazon Bedrock service.
-You can also try with other test generating models by changing the code in Lambda function.
+You can also try with other text generating models by changing the code in Lambda function.

 * Install and configure Angular CLI, NodeJS and npm.
 You can follow respective guides from their websites.